 - A. A minor is any individual under the age of 18 and who is not emancipated. - B. In general, minor patients are unable to consent or refuse consent for medical care.
-Such permission can only be provided by the minor's parent or legal guardian who has the capacity to make medical decisions. - C. Treatment and transport of real or potential life-threatening emergencies will not be delayed by attempts to contact the parent or guardian.

-D. For all emergency and non-emergency patients, contact online medical control for consultation.
+Such permission can only be provided by the minor's parent or legal quardian. - C. Treatment and transport of real or potential life-threatening emergencies will not be delayed by attempts to contact the parent or guardian. - D. For all emergency and non-emergency patients, contact medical control.